Breast Cancer Robocalls May Be Taking Advantage of Your Soft Spot

 - Wait for them to attempt to charge you because it will allow DoNotPay to obtain their info

-The DoNotPay virtual credit card is not connected to real funding sources, so you don’t have to worry about the safety of your money or your data.
+Furthermore, the DoNotPay virtual credit card is not connected to real funding sources, so you don’t have to worry about the safety of your money or your data.
 The card is actually a virtual card number that only looks valid to the caller because it has all the characteristics of a paying card.

 You can check the table below to learn more about the DoNotPay virtual credit card.